-Our initial plan was to write a book about simple steps, and tips and tricks for sustainable travel.
+Our initial plan was to write a book about simple steps, and tips and tricks for a practical and inspiring guide to sustainable travel.

-We got as far as designing a cool book cover then then we changed our minds and went in a different direction.
+We got as far as designing a cool book cover for a sustainable travel handbook, then then we changed our minds and went in a different direction.

 Our Top Tips For Sustainable Travel

 Watch Your Means of Transport

 Walking is the best form of green travel.
 Then cycling or skateboarding.
 Then bus, train, taxi, car, and planes are dead last.